IDNK2203/Storify/subtask.md

 ---

+### Global & Complex State Management with Redux

+- management of cart state
+  - adding

+### Stripe Payment

-- create a request method file to help handle requests
+- create checkout request to server with checkout product data
-  - to create two axios request instances one for public request, other for auth requests.
+- handle request at the backend and initiate stripe payment
+- on success redirect to sucess page
+- create order with useEffect on load of success page

 ## Page

 ---

 ### Product

-- retrieve product from db with api request and display to UI.
-- controlled inputs for product color, size and qantity